ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-type-inference.md

    In conclusion, the biggest challenge of our implementation thus far was making sure that the logics of variable declaration/assignment work as intended.

+# Milestone 2 (3/11/2021) for Type Inference

+__In your milestone file, add a new section at the end indicating three example programs or scenarios that would require extensions to your design that you can imagine making, but didn't have the time for.__

+## Program 1

+    def f(a, b):
+      c: int = a + b
+      return c

+- Since the user has explicitly declared the value `c` to be of type `int`, we could infer that the parameters `a` and `b` ought to be type `int`.
+- Currently this produces an error, and requests additional type information about `a` or `b` to infer from.
+- This change would entail adding additional code to the inference of VarInits for function definitions.

+## Program 2

+    def g(z: int):
+      def f(y):
+        return y + 1
+      x = f(1)

+- This program was one of our originally specified programs in our proposal.
+- However, due to time constrains we have not been able to complete a merge with `main` to give the machinary to parse and run this program.

+## Program 3

+    class A(object):
+      x: int = 0

+    def g(a):
+      return a.x

+    g(A())

+TODO: Explain that if we merged we could probably do this